HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/ilocommands.md

 - Please make sure the order of arguments is correct.
 The parameters are extracted based on their position in the arguments list.
 - Some certificate types (i.e. SCEP) are not available on Gen9.
 - Use the `singlesignon` command to import single sign on certificates.
 - Use quotes to include parameters with whitespaces, when generating a CSR.
-For example: certificate gen_csr "Hewlett Packard Enterprise" "iLORest Group" "CName" "United States" "Texas" "Houston" False
+For example: certificate gen_csr "Hewlett Packard Enterprise" "iLOrest Group" "CName" "United States" "Texas" "Houston" False
 - Platform certificates are specific to diagnostic usage purposes.

 :::

 To retrieve an HTTP TLS/SSL certificate signing request use the `getcsr --TLS_CERT` argument.
 The default filename is `certificate.txt`, saved to the current working directory.
-Including the *(-f, --filename)* option will change the default name.
+Including the _(-f, --filename)_ option will change the default name.

 ```shell
 iLOrest > certificate getcsr --TLS_CERT